cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 ### Summer, 2021

-#### Investment, Economics, and Regulation for Bitcoin and Crypto Assets
+#### Investments, Economics, and Regulation for Bitcoin and Crypto Assets

 <!--
 Relevant dates: